FinTecSystems/xs2a-android/README.md

 ## Credentials saving

-> This feature must be activated on your FinTecSystems-Account.<br>
+> This feature must be activated on your XS2A-Account.<br>
-> For more details on this feature contact the technical support of FinTecSystems.
+> For more details on this feature contact the technical support of Tink Germany.

 On API-Level 23+ the user is able to decide to save their credentials for use in future transactions.